MartinKHovden/m3h3/docs/source/installation.rst

         python3 setup.py develop

 #.
 Now you have m3h3 installed as well as dolfin, fenics, cbcbeat, pulse and geometry.
 Enjoy!
-   You can then change the files in the m3h3 folder and the changes will immediately take action in the terminal within the docker container.
+   You can then make changes to the files in the m3h3 folder and the changes will immediately take effect in the terminal within the docker container.

 #.
 The container can be exited by using the exit command